Tactikal/CSE151A-WI23-Project/README.md

 Age Distribution: Looking at the figure, we see that the age distribution skews left with the mode being at mid-40s, with a sharp dropdown of people at above age 50.
 This means that we have a majority younger database in terms of age.

-Hours Per Week Distribution: This graph shows that the vast majority of people work 30-40 hour weeks since this unimodal distribution has an extremely massive spike, with the mode representing 25,000 people while every other bar represents less than 5,000 people.
+Hours Distribution: This graph shows that the vast majority of people work 30-40 hour weeks since this unimodal distribution has an extremely massive spike, with the mode representing 25,000 people while every other bar represents less than 5,000 people.

 Education Level Distribution: It seems that the highest counts are in education levels 9, 10, 13, which represents high school grad, some college level, and bachelors respectively.
 These three education levels should make sense as the most common education levels as we have a relatively young age dataset.